TykTechnologies/tyk-docs-hugo/CONTRIBUTING-TECHNICAL-GUIDE.md

 ---
 ```

-## Content

-The content itself is just markdown that follows the front matter block.
-When you add and edit new content, Hugo should auto-reload and you should be able to see the changes live in your browser (if not, refresh).
-Sometimes Hugo gets confused and you may need to re-run it.

 ### Links

-All links should be defined with `ref` function, which ensure that link will be correct, and will never break docs.
+All links should be defined using the `ref` function.
+This ensures that links will be correct and will never break docs.

-As value you specify path the file inside of "content" folder, but because our URL structure synced with file structure, it will be same as URL path.
+As added value you can specify the file path relative to the "content" folder.
+However, because our URL structure is synced with file structure, it will be same as URL path.

 Example:

 ```